Staff Leadership

 Our family of organizations is devoted to fighting for a Los Angeles that is fair, flourishing for everyone.

-LA Forward Institute is a 501(c)(3) nonprofit and the educational arm of LA Forward.
+LA Forward Institute is a 501(c)(3) nonprofit dedicated to the practice of democracy locally.
 It makes local government accessible and advances accountability through civic education, leadership development, and strategic research.
 Donations to LA Forward Institute are TAX DEDUCTIBLE within IRS guidelines.
 EIN 87-2742396

 LA Forward is a 501(c)(4) nonprofit organization dedicated to supporting progressive policy, holding elected officials accountable for advancing justice, and building coalitions across Los Angeles.
 This legal status allows us to advocate for legislation and influence the decisions of our elected leaders.
 It also means that contributions to LA Forward are NOT tax deductible.
 EIN 87-2728708.